salsadigitalauorg/xb_metadata/web/modules/custom/experience_builder/docs/react-codebase/page-preview.md

 The overlaid components handle interactions like hover, click, drag, and right-click.
 This means we don't have to inject event listeners into the `<iframe>`.
 For instance, showing a border around a component when hovering over it becomes trivial, as we just add a class to the element and apply a border with CSS!

 ### 5. Portals
-It was a [requirement](https://www.drupal.org/project/experience_builder/issues/3469672) that zooming the canvas should not also scale the XB UI.
+It was a [requirement](https://www.drupal.org/project/experience_builder/issues/3469672) that zooming the Editor Frame should not also scale the XB UI.
 If a user zooms way out, we don't want the component's name in the UI to become illegibly small!
-To avoid these scaling issues, the `<ViewportOverlay>` uses a React portal to render into a `<div id="xbPreviewOverlay">` that exists above the element that scales when a user zooms the canvas.
+To avoid these scaling issues, the `<ViewportOverlay>` uses a React portal to render into a `<div id="xbPreviewOverlay">` that exists above the element that scales when a user zooms the preview.

 ## Data Model and HTML Mapping